iFoxtrot33/iFoxtrot33/readme.md

 In the past, I worked as a merchant marine officer, until I was invited to join a startup.
 The startup unfortunately failed, but I decided from that moment to pursue a career in tech.
-At the moment, I am in the final stage of my education at Hexlet Coding School and I am happy to hear from you.
+I will be glad to hear from you😊

 ### Languages and Tools